 Unlike the process for boosting posts described above, you create placement ads the same way you would create ads in your regular Facebook Ads Manager.

-Here are Facebook’s general instructions for ad creation:
+Go here to see Facebook’s general instructions for ad creation.

 Making the most of your Facebook Marketplace experience

 Creating listings and ads on Facebook Marketplace enables brands and retailers to reach consumers with strong purchase intent, test out new products practically risk-free, and broaden their reach across Facebook’s global audience.